Our PhD Programme, how to apply!

 - If you submit two examples of your own scientific production (rather than one) use the cover letter to inform the Committee which to give priority in the evaluation.

 Examples of the applicant’s research production (theses, articles etc.)

 Applicants are to submit one or two examples of prior research in English or Swedish, for example, a B.A. and/or an M.A. thesis, a scientific article, a scientific report etc. Note that these texts need not specifically be written within the field of political science, but their content must be relevant from a political-science point of view.
 Note also that the submitted texts should not represent anything less ambitious, in terms of scope and academic level, than an ordinary B.A. or M.A. thesis.
 If any of the texts submitted have multiple authors, they should be accompanied by a statement, preferably written by a co-author, certifying and detailing the specific contribution made by the applicant.

-Attach to the application should be a document of not more than 1000 words where the applicant critically discusses his/her previous research.
-The aim of this discussion is to bring out the most important results; discuss theoretical and methodological challenges and choices, and the societal relevance of the scientific work of the applicant.
-It should also contain ideas for future research.
+Attached to the application should be a document of no more than 1000 words where the applicant discusses her/his previous research.
+We recommend that the applicant here focuses on the piece of work he/she wants the committee to prioritise in the evaluation.
+This text gives the applicant a chance to bring out the main strengths and weaknesses of her/his prior work and to place it in a wider scientific context.
+The aim of this discussion is also to bring out the most important results; discuss theoretical and methodological challenges and choices, and the societal relevance of the scientific work of the applicant.

 Certified transcripts of academic records